 Although robo advisors have become significantly more popular over the past few years, a lot of current and would-be investors are still wary of the idea of letting a robot or computer algorithm decide their investment allocations for them.
 Are these four myths about robo advisors hindering your investment strategy and return on investment?

 Myth #1 – Your Money Isn’t Safe with Robo Advisors

+Are robo advisors safe?
 Starting and managing your own investment accounts online might sound like a risky venture, but in reality, the major robo-advising companies are SEC-registered and regulated like other investment firms.
-Furthermore, if you invest with Betterment Securities, your assets up to $500,000 per account are protected through the Securities Investors Protection Corporation (SIPC) to ensure against any potential Betterment’s financial insolvency and/or missing funds from your accounts.
+Furthermore, if you invest with Betterment Securities, your assets up to $500,000 per account are protected through the Securities Investors Protection Corporation (SIPC) to insure against any potential Betterment’s financial insolvency and/or missing funds from your accounts.

-Data from online-based robo advisors are also protected in secure facilities, and there are multiple security features in place to protect your personal information and your funds through your online account.
+So, are robo advisors safe?
+In short – it is safe.
+Data from online-based robo advisors are protected in secure facilities, and there are multiple security features in place to protect your personal information and your funds through your online account.